Country overview: Czech Republic

 View ‘National drug strategies’ for additional information.

 The Government Council for Drug Policy Coordination is responsible at the political level for the overall implementation of the national drug strategy.
 It is the main initiating, counselling and coordinating body of the government for drug issues.
-Presided over by the Prime Minister, the Council includes all ministries involved in the delivery of the national drug policy and three representatives of civil society respective regions (Czech Medical Association — Association for Addictive Diseases, Association of NGOs dealing with drug prevention and treatment, and Association of the Regions).
-In addition, its Secretariat ensures on a permanent basis the day-to-day implementation of the strategy and the coordination of the respective ministries’ activities.
-The Secretariat is part of the Office of the Government of the Czech Republic and also includes the Czech National Monitoring Centre for Drugs and Drug Addiction (Czech national focal point) which is responsible for collection, analysis and distribution of drug-related data.
+Presided over by the Prime Minister, the Council includes all Ministries involved in the delivery of the national drug policy and three representatives of civil society and a representative of regions (the Association for Addictive Diseases of the Czech Medical Association; an association of NGOs dealing with drug prevention and treatment; and the Association of the Regions).
+In addition, its Secretariat ensures the day-to-day implementation of the strategy and the coordination of the respective Ministries’ activities.
+The Secretariat is part of the Office of the Government of the Czech Republic and also includes the Czech National Monitoring Centre for Drugs and Drug Addiction (national focal point), which is responsible for the collection, analysis and distribution of drug-related data.of the Czech Republic and also includes the Czech National Monitoring Centre for Drugs and Drug Addiction (Czech national focal point), which is responsible for the collection, analysis and distribution of drug-related data.

-At the local level, a network of 14 regional coordinators provides coordination of activities (including the implementation of the national drug policy) at the regional and local levels.
+A network of 14 regional coordinators manages drug-related activities (including the implementation of the national drug policy) at the regional and local levels.
 However, their competencies vary from region to region.
-Each region draws up and implements also their own strategies and plans on drug-related measures and the extent of such plans and strategies also varies between regions.
-At the local level, local drug coordinators are installed in 205 municipalities (so-called ‘municipalities with extended competency’).
+Each region also draws up and implements their own strategies and plans on drug-related measures, and the extent of such plans and strategies also varies between regions.
+Dedicated Drug Policy Commissions exist in eight regions, with drug issues addressed by commissions with a broader remit in three other regions, while three further regions use working groups to manage drug policy.
+At the local level, drug coordinators have been installed in 185 municipalities (so-called ‘municipalities with extended competency’) and the 22 districts of Prague city.

-In the Czech Republic, the government has presented annual drug-related budgets, announcing planned labelled expenditures (1), since 2002.
+In the Czech Republic, the government has presented annual drug-related budgets, announcing planned labelled expenditures (1,2), since 2002.
 Additionally, it provides an estimate of the money effectively spent.
 Estimates are based on a well-defined methodology, but data completeness has changed over time.
-In 2006, unlabelled expenditures were also estimated.
+Between 2007 and 2010, unlabelled expenditures were also estimated, applying a comparable methodology (3).

-In 2006, the total drug-related public expenditure represented 0.17 % of GDP.
-About 90 % of the total was unlabelled expenditures, of which about 97% was for supply reduction activities and the remaining for demand reduction (institutional healthcare received the largest share).
-The analysis of labelled expenditures, which represented about 9 % of the total expenditure, had a different repartition: 66 % for demand reduction and 34 % for supply reduction activities.
+In 2010 total drug-related public expenditures represented 0.06 % of gross domestic product (GDP).
+About 72.1 % were unlabelled expenditures, of which about 71.6 % were for supply reduction activities and the remaining for demand reduction (inpatient healthcare and medication received the largest shares).
+The analysis of labelled expenditures, which represented about 27.9 % of the total expenditures, had a different distribution: 76.2 % were for demand reduction and 23.8 % for supply reduction activities.

-Trend analysis can be based only on labelled expenditures.
-Over the 2005–10 period, these expenditures remained stable as a percentage of GDP (ranging between 0.15 % and 0.17 %), but grew in nominal terms.
-The exception was in 2009, when expenditures declined, probably associated to the public austerity measures following the economic recession of 2008.
-The year 2010 registered a positive growth again.
+Trend analysis can only be based on labelled expenditures, and over the 2005–12 period these expenditures remained stable as a percentage of GDP (range: 0.015–0.017 % of GDP), but grew in nominal terms.
+The exceptions were 2009 and 2011, when total labelled expenditure declined, probably due to public austerity measures associated with the 2008 economic recession.
+However, in 2012 total labelled expenditure reached a level identical to that of 2008, in nominal terms.

 (1) This budget is not directly linked to national policy documents.

 The current national drug strategy emphasises the role of research, evidence and evaluation of the measures taken in the drug policy field in the Czech Republic.
-The support of research in the field of drugs is mentioned explicitly as one of the tasks of the 2010–12 action plan.
+The Action Plan 2013–15 underlines the principle of integrating legal and illegal drugs into one policy, and support for research in the field of drugs is mentioned explicitly as one of the tasks.
 The evidence-based approach is currently applied in the certification process of addiction services and in the provision and development of services.
-Several public administration bodies and several grant agencies fund research in the field of drugs which is mainly conducted by academic centres.
-The National Monitoring Centre for Drugs and Drug Addiction coordinates the collaboration and the exchange of information between research institutions, service providers, and public administration bodies.
+Several public administration bodies and grant agencies fund research in the field of drugs, which is mainly conducted by academic centres.
+The National Monitoring Centre for Drugs and Drug Addiction coordinates the collaboration and exchange of information between research institutions, service providers and public administration bodies.
 It publishes an Annual report on the state of the drugs problem in the Czech Republic, which summarises available data about drug use and its consequences.
 National scientific journals are also an important dissemination channel for drug-related research findings.
-Recent drug-related studies mentioned in the 2011 Czech National report mainly focused on aspects related to the evaluation of interventions, consequences of drug use and prevalence and incidence of drug use.
+Recent drug-related studies mentioned in the 2013 Czech National report focused mainly on aspects related to responses to the drug situation, prevalence, incidence and patterns of drug use, and the consequences of drug use.
+Determinants of drug use, and supply and markets were also mentioned.

 View ‘Drug-related research’ for additional information.